Plutarch's Life of Timoleon

 Part One

-[Timoleon, gladly embracing this unlooked-for advantage], sent Euclides and Telemachus, two captains of the Corinthians, to take possession of the castle, with four hundred men: not all at a time, nor openly (for it was unpossible, the enemies lying in wait in the haven); but by small companies, and by stealth, he conveyed them all into the castle.
-So the soldiers possessed the castle, and the tyrant's palace, with all the moveables and munition of wars [that were] within the same.
-There were a great number of horse[s] of service, [a] great store of staves and weapons offensive of all sorts, and engines of battery to shoot far off, and sundry other weapons of defence, that had been gathered together of long time to arm threescore and ten thousand men.
-Moreover, besides all this, there were two thousand soldiers, whom with all the other things rehearsed, Dionysius delivered up into the hands of Timoleon; and he himself, with his money and a few of his friends, went his way by sea, Hicetas not knowing it; and so [he] came to Timoleon's camp.
-And yet within [a] few days after, Timoleon sent him unto Corinth in a ship, with [a] little store of money.
+Timoleon, gladly embracing this unlooked-for advantage, sent Euclides and Telemachus, two Corinthian captains, to take possession of the castle, with four hundred men: not all at a time, nor openly (for it was impossible, the enemies lying in wait in the haven); but by small companies, and by stealth, he conveyed them all into the castle.
+And so they took possession of the fortress and the palace of Dionysius, with all the stores and ammunition he had prepared and laid up to maintain the war.
+They found a good number of horses, every variety of engines, a multitude of darts, and weapons that had been gathered together of long time to arm seventy thousand men.
+Moreover, besides all this, there were two thousand soldiers, whom (with the other things mentioned) Dionysius delivered up into the hands of Timoleon.

 Part Two

-Another time there cometh a pleasant fellow to him, and, thinking to mock him finely: as he entered into his chamber, he shook his gown, as the manner is when [people] come to tyrants, to shew that they have no weapons under their gowns.
+Another time there cometh a pleasant fellow to him, and, thinking to mock him finely: as he entered into his chamber, he shook his gown, as the manner is when people come to tyrants, to show that they have no weapons under their gowns.
 But Dionysius encountered him as pleasantly, saying to him: "Do that when thou goest hence, to see if thou hast stolen nothing."

-And again, Philip [the] king of Macedon at his table one day descending into talk of songs, verse, and tragedies which Dionysius his father had made; making as though he wondered at them, how possibly he could have leisure to do them: [Dionysius] answered him very trimly, and to good purpose.
+And when Philip of Macedon, at a drinking party, began to speak in banter about the verses and tragedies which Dionysius his father had made; making as though he wondered at them, how possibly he could have leisure to do them: Dionysius answered him very trimly, and to good purpose.
 "He did them even at such times," quoth he, "as you and I, and all other great lords whom they reckon happy, are disposed to be drunk, and play the fools."
+[Dryden: "It was at those leisurable hours, which such as you and I, and those we call happy men, bestow upon our cups."]

 Reading for Lesson Six